Data-Intensive Research to Optimize STEM Learning (2014-17)

 “This project is important because it can help us understand how best to teach those students who struggle the most in mainstream learning environments,” said Dahlstrom-Hakki.
 “If we can develop more effective ways of helping them learn, then we will improve outcomes for all struggling students.”

 You can find out more about the educational game Impulse on the game maker's website.

 Synchronous Versus Asynchronous On-Line Discussions for Students with Disabilities (2014-17)

-LCIRT has received a $486,970 National Science Foundation (NSF) award for a proposal entitled "Social Presence During Instructor Mediated Synchronous Versus Asynchronous On-Line Discussions: A Study of Undergraduate Students with Disabilities Learning Statistics."
+LCIRT has received a $486,970 National Science Foundation (NSF-REAL) award for a proposal entitled "Social Presence During Instructor Mediated Synchronous Versus Asynchronous On-Line Discussions: A Study of Undergraduate Students with Disabilities Learning Statistics."

 This study will consider how well students with learning disabilities, ADHD, or autism spectrum disorder (ASD) learn concepts in an online statistics course when the instructor participates in real-time (synchronous) online discussions with the students as opposed to asynchronous discussions.

 Since online learning is a vast and growing enterprise around the world, this research has the potential to help colleges and universities design online courses that work better for students who learn differently.